rahuldshetty/Awesome-AI/GenAI/LLM.md

 * [PEFT](https://github.com/huggingface/peft): 🤗Parameter-Efficient-Fine-Tuning methods enables efficient adaption of pre-trained language models (PLMs) to various downstream applications without fine-tuning all the model's parameters.
 * [AutoGPTQ](https://github.com/PanQiWei/AutoGPTQ): An easy-to-use LLMs quantization package with user-friendly apis, based on GPTQ algorithm.
 * [ExLLama](https://github.com/turboderp/exllama): A standalone Python/C++/CUDA implementation of Llama for use with 4-bit GPTQ weights, designed to be fast and memory-efficient on modern GPUs.
-* [GPTQ-for-LLaMa](https://github.com/qwopqwop200/GPTQ-for-LLaMa): 4 bits quantization of LLaMA using GPTQ
+* [GPTQ-for-LLaMa](https://github.com/qwopqwop200/GPTQ-for-LLaMa): 4 bits quantization of LLaMA using GPTQ.

 ## Tutorials